Harsha-Reddy21/deal-whisperer-crm-ai/sample.md

-Add a feature called "summarize email" such that it should summarize the unread emails or summarize specific email based on the user .
-The feature should handle
-a. summarize emails
-b. summarize particular emails.
-c. what do next?

   4. Create a new feature called sequence such that it accepts ✅ INPUT EXAMPLE 🔹 Company or Product Name Omni CRM 🔹 Customer Pain Points Sales teams waste time writing repetitive cold emails Difficult to personalize outreach at scale Lack of insights into which leads are most likely to convert 🔹 Value Proposition Generates personalized cold emails using AI Scores and prioritizes leads automatically Provides actionable insights into prospect behavior... it has to get all the company leads of that for near email person, the llm has to generate the auto subject and auto content based on the content suggesting what to do next.

-6. In the companies section add new button 'get company-info ai' such that it uses google search api or tavily search to get the content from it

-8. Summarize the zoom transcripts

 9. Add sentiment analysis

-10.IN reports add major features..
-Sales forecast

 12. Create a chatbot